sebqq/react-native-feather1s/README.md

 # About Package

 This package provides Feather icons with stroke-width set to 1 instead of it's default value 2 (in react-native-vector-icons package).
+Most of [original feather icons](https://feathericons.com/) are already converted and are ready to be used!

 **react-native-feathers** uses _react-native-vector-icons_ (https://github.com/oblador/react-native-vector-icons) as peer dependency so it's up to you to install react-native-vector-icons by yourself.
 For installation instructions see https://github.com/oblador/react-native-vector-icons#installation